marcsmith1280/aws-cicd/README.md

 -state.tf
 -variables.tf

-AFter configuration run terraform init and terraform plan Verify terraform.tfstate files is pushed to TF state S3 bucket
+After configuration run terraform init and terraform plan Verify terraform.tfstate files is pushed to TF state S3 bucket

 7. Begin working on the creating the pipeline, Include resource documentation from Terraform